Daily Investment Priorities

 It is important to note that Manzo is a good case for a company with a single focus with little to promote the business.
 It begins to lose value, few shares traded, will eventually have no value, and eventually be de-listed from the public market.
 More information on MANZO is available by clicking on MNZO above.

-First Mining Finance Corporation, Coates International & Manzo are extremely high risk!
+First Mining Finance Corporation, Coates International & Manzo are

 what I’m about to write about Pennies & Micro-Caps kind of undermines my choice to include several in my own portfolio.